 RESULTS AND DISCUSSION

 The data presented in Table 1 indicate that plant height of tomato varied significantly among the treatments at 90 days after transplanting (DAT).
 The tallest plants were obtained in T9 (123.67 cm), which was statistically comparable to T8 (119.96 cm) and T10 (118.88 cm), followed by T7 (117.76 cm).
 The shortest plants were recorded in T1 (60.87 cm), which was significantly lower than all other treatments.
 The increase in plant height under combined use of organic and bio-fertilizers with reduced RDF could be attributed to the synergistic effect of enhanced nutrient availability, improved soil structure, and stimulation of beneficial microbial activity in the rhizosphere.
-Organic manures like FYM and vermicompost are known to supply macro- and micronutrients in available forms, increase cation exchange capacity, and promote root proliferation, leading to better vegetative growth (Bairwa et al., 2013; Meena et al., 2017).
+Organic manures like FYM and vermi-compost are known to supply macro- and micronutrients in available forms, increase cation exchange capacity, and promote root proliferation, leading to better vegetative growth (Bairwa et al., 2013; Meena et al., 2017).
 Similarly, bio-fertilizers such as VAM enhance phosphorus solubilization and uptake, while PSB and Azotobacter contribute to phosphate solubilization and biological nitrogen fixation, resulting in higher biomass accumulation (Singh et al., 2020).

 Leaf length at 90 days after transplanting (DAT) varied significantly among the different treatments (Table 1).
 The maximum leaf length was recorded in treatment T9 (21.78 cm), which was found to be significantly superior over all other treatments.
 It was followed by T8 (19.23 cm) and T7 (18.86 cm), which were statistically at par with each other, whereas the minimum leaf length was recorded in T1 (13.76 cm).
 The superiority of integrated nutrient management in promoting leaf length can be attributed to the balanced supply of macro- and micronutrients, enhancement of soil microbial activity, and improvement in soil physical properties.
-These findings are in line with the reports of Singh et al., (2020) and Kumar et al., (2022), who observed improved vegetative growth in tomato with the combined application of organic manures, bio-fertilizers, and reduced chemical fertilizers.
+These findings are in line with the reports of Singh et al., (2020) and Kumar et al., (2022), which observed improved vegetative growth in tomato with the combined application of organic manures, bio-fertilizers, and reduced chemical fertilizers.

 The data highlighted in Table 1 showed a significant variation in the number of flowers per plant was observed among the treatments.
 The maximum number (57.98) of flowers per plant was recorded in T9 which was comparable to T8 and T10.
 On the other hands, the minimum flower count was recorded in T1 (30.43), which remained statistically similar to T2 (33.67) and T3 (36.57).
 The increase in the number of flowers in these treatments may be attributed to the combined effect of balanced nutrient supply through inorganic fertilizers and sustained release of macro- and micronutrients from organic manures and bio-fertilizers.
-Such combinations improve soil physical, chemical, and biological properties, leading to enhanced root growth, nutrient uptake, and photosynthetic efficiency, which ultimately promotes floral initiation and development.
-These findings are in line with the reports of Singh et al. (2018), who observed that the integration of FYM, vermicompost, and bio-fertilizers significantly increased the reproductive parameters in tomato due to improved nutrient synchronization with crop demand.
-Similarly, Kumar and Sharma (2020) reported that the synergistic effect of VAM and PSB enhances phosphorus availability and uptake, which is crucial for flowering and fruit set in solanaceous crops.
+Such combinations improve soil physical, chemical, and biological properties, leading to enhanced root growth, nutrient uptake, and photosynthetic efficiency, which ultimately promote floral initiation and development.
+These findings are in line with the reports of Singh et al. (2018), who observed that the integration of FYM, vermi-compost, and bio-fertilizers significantly increased the reproductive parameters in tomato due to improved nutrient synchronization with crop demand.
+Similarly, Kumar and Sharma (2020) reported that the synergistic effect of VAM and PSB enhances phosphorus availability and uptake, which is crucial for flowering and fruit set in solanace crops.